Talent Development Programs

 Teacher Mentor Program (TMP)

-The Teacher Mentor Program (TMP) provides a variety of supports and resources to Resident Teachers.
-TMP mentors work with Resident Teachers to assist with the successful transition into Prince George’s County Public Schools.
-TMP mentors provide mentoring, coaching, and modeling of best practices throughout the compressed training cycle of the program.
+The Teacher Mentor Program (TMP) provides a variety of supports and resources to new teachers to assist with the successful transition into Prince George’s County Public Schools.
+TMP mentors provide mentoring, coaching, and modeling of best practices throughout the induction period.

 Continued Professional Development Program (CPD)

 The Continuing Professional Development Program assists employees seeking a Standard Professional Certificate or renewal of their certification.
 Courses are offered in the fall, spring, and summer of each year.
 Information on class times, sections, and locations as well as registration are on-line through Electronic Registration Online (ERO).
 If you have any questions or need more information, please call for further assistance.
-Registration for Fall 2014 classes will open Monday, August 25, 2014.
+Registration for Summer 2015 classes will open Thursday, April 2, 2015

 National Board Certified Teacher Program (NBCT)

 The NBCT program, provides support to National Board Certified teachers, as well as current and potential NBCT candidates.
 The NBCT program is a recruitment and support program for National Board Certification and a leadership development program designed to build mentoring, coaching, and the leadership skills of current National Board Certified teachers.
 Primary goals of the NBCT program are to increase the number of PGCPS Nationally Board Certified teachers and capitalize on the expertise of current National Board Certified teachers and to assist with improved teacher quality and student achievement.
 The Office of Talent Development also partners with the National Board for Professional Teaching Standards® to offer Candidate Support Training for mentors and teacher leaders in the school system.
 Vested partners in the project include the Maryland State Department of Education (MSDE), the National Education Association (NEA), and the Prince George’s County Educators Association (PGCEA).
 Teachers interested in pursuing National Board Certification should download the application below.

 Professional Educator Induction Program (PEIP)